kurtraschke/onebusaway-voicexml/README.md

 onebusaway-voicexml
 ===================

-This is VoiceXML client for OneBusAway (specifically, OneBusAway with the OBANYC additions to the `TransitDataService`).
+This is a VoiceXML client for OneBusAway (specifically, OneBusAway with the OBANYC additions to the `TransitDataService`).

 While OneBusAway does include an IVR component, it's designed to integrate directly with Asterisk.
 It's complex and hard to set up (for example, it has to be integrated with an external text-to-speech component).